Saturday May 4th 2019

 - A light BBQ and refreshments at Mooloolaba

-Surplus funds will be donated to charity, of course any offers of assistance such as the supply of goods or services will be gratefully considered.
+Surplus funds will be donated to the cyclists charity, The Good Wheel, of course any offers of assistance such as the supply of goods or services will be gratefully considered.

 Please like our TOOMOO 220 page on Facebook we will post regular updates and notifications etc. on this page.